 - Contact a Licensed Electrical Contractor to make repairs.

 - Once you have hired a Licensed Electrical Contractor:

-- The contractor will file for a notification (permit) with the ESA so there is a record of the work’
+- The contractor will file for a notification of work (permit) with ESA so there is a record of the work;

 - An ESA Inspector will confirm the power can be reconnected and will inform the utility that it can reconnect; and

 - The utility will reconnect when it is able to do so.

 - After the work is complete, ask the contractor for a copy of the ESA Certificate of Acceptance.
 This is for your records and for insurance purposes.
 According to the Insurance Bureau of Canada, most home insurance policies cover the cost to repair a home's electrical mast.
 A Licensed Electrical Contractor must do the repairs, and you must pay your insurance policy deductible.
 Send the insurer the receipts you've kept for the claim.

 Hire someone who can legally do electrical work in Ontario.